jakemcc/jakemccrary.com/source/_posts/2015-01-24-remote-pairing.markdown

 ## Conclusion

 Remote pairing works.
 Working at [Outpace](http://outpace.com) has shown me how well it can work.
-With the right people and modern technology almost makes it feel as if your pair is in the same room as you.
+Reasonably fast Internet paired with modern tools can make it seem like you're almost in the same room as your pair.